lanmarc77/esp-audio-book-player/README.md

 | any file from before                 | 100% | ~105mA |

 At high volumes the energy needed by the speaker dominates the current consumption.
 Also the current is not very stable and highly depends on the content that is actually played.
-The volume setting actually follows an x⁴ curve for translating % into power to fit our hearing.
+The volume setting follows an x⁴ curve for translating % into power to fit our hearing.
 Depending on play speed settings the current consumption rises.
 This is due to the fact that more data needs to be handled and the CPU frequency is stepped up.
 Approximately 2mA per 0.1 step speed up.

-Real life tests resulted in a runtime of 54hrs:05mins playing 24kbit/s amr audio on QKZ AK6 earphones at 50% volume with a Murata / Sony Konion US18650VTC5D 2800mAh battery on firmware v00.00.08 (normal speed, no equalizer).
+Real life tests resulted in a runtime of 54hrs:05mins playing 24kbit/s amr audio on QKZ AK6 earphones at 50% volume with a Murata / Sony Konion US18650VTC5D 2800mAh battery on firmware v00.00.08 (normal speed, no equalizer) from a 256GB Transcend SD card.
 A full charge after this test took 5hrs:15mins.

 # UI and player navigation
 The following sub chapters explain the states of the player and the different menus or screens the player shows.
-You might want to watch the videos above for a shorter introduction.
+You might want to watch the videos above for a short(er) introduction.

+The most common use case of an audio book player is powering it on, resume playing (maybe pause from time to time) and switching it off.
+This is currently done by pressing the rotary knob (for power on) which takes around 2s to right away jump into the last listened audio book and listening position, followed by another press of the rotary knob to start playing.
+Pressing the rotary knob while playing will pause the audio book player (and saves the listening position).
+Leaving it paused for 60s will power off automatically.

 ## The rotary encoder
 The only input device is a rotary encoder with a button.
 They are usually used as: